flrnbc/arxiv_script/README.md

 - `bib` create a BibTeX entry for the preprint (and optionally add it to a .bib-file) to easily cite the preprint in LaTeX documents.

 ## example
-Given the arXiv identifier `math/0211159`, let's see what we can do with it (after the installation which is explained below):
+Given the arXiv identifier `math/0211159`, let's see what we can do with it (after the installation which is explained below).
+Let's take a look at the preprint via
 ```bash
 axs math/0211159 show
 ```
-prints the title, authors, abstract and arXiv subject to the terminal.
+This command prints the title, author(s), abstract and arXiv subject to the terminal.
 If we like the article, simply change `show` to `get`.
-This downloads the article (to the default directory, see TODO below) in the convenient formate `AUTHOR(S)-TITLE-YEAR.pdf`.
-For example, in this case to
+Then the article gets download (to the default directory, see TODO below) in the convenient formate `AUTHOR(S)-TITLE-YEAR.pdf`.
+For example, in this example to
 ```bash
 Perelman-The_entropy_formula_for_the_Ricci_flow_and_its_geometric_applications-2002.pdf
 ```